camunda/camunda-docs/docs/product-manuals/concepts/workflows.md

 ![workflow](assets/workflow-events.png)

-There are different types of events such as message or timer.
+There are different types of events such as message, timer or error.

-## Fork / Join Concurrency
+## Parallel Execution

 In many cases, it is also useful to perform multiple tasks in parallel.
-This can be achieved with Fork / Join concurrency:
+This can be achieved with a parallel gateway:

 ![data-conditions](assets/workflows-parallel-gateway.png)

-The diamond shape with the "+" marker means that all outgoing paths are activated and all incoming paths are merged.
+The diamond shape with the "+" marker means that all outgoing paths are activated.
+The tasks on those paths can run in parallel.
+The order is only fulfilled after both tasks have completed.

 ## BPMN 2.0